String Quintet No. 3 (Mozart): Movements

 Mozart's final intentions on movement order are not entirely known, and both orders are common amongst chamber musicians.

 The first movement is massive in scope.
 Indeed, it is the largest "sonata-allegro" movement before Beethoven, usually taking about a quarter of an hour to perform.

 Influence

 This quintet inspired Schubert to write his own string quintet in the same key (his scoring involves two cellos rather than two violas as in Mozart's quintet).
 The opening theme of Schubert's work retained many of the characteristics of Mozart's opening theme, such as decorative turns, irregular phrase lengths, and rising staccato arpeggios (the latter appear only in Schubert's recapitulation).

-The influence can also be found in Hummel's Bassoon Concerto in F. In the third movement, one can easily find the similarity in the same rondo theme.
+The influence can also be found in Johann Nepomuk Hummel's Bassoon Concerto in F. In the third movement, one can easily find the similarity in the same rondo theme.